pospanet/hdinsight-spark-scala-kafka/README.md

 * A __Twitter app configuration__: The `Stream-Tweets-To-Kafka.ipynb` notebook uses Twitter to populate data in Kafka.
 If you do not have a Twitter app set up, visit [](https://apps.twitter.com) to create one.

 * __Topic name__: The name of the topic that data is written to and read from.
 This example expects a topic named `tweets`.

-See the [Kafka host information](#kafkahosts) section for information on how to obtain the Kafka broker and Zookeeper host information.

 ## To run this example